samraHanif0340/samraHanif0340.github.io/_posts/2020-11-13-asyncio-analysis.md

 last_modified_at: 2020-11-13
 ---

-Here we take a look at the idiosyncrasies and inherent nature of [`asyncio`](https://docs.python.org/3/library/asyncio.html) library in Python.
-Asyncio is a library to write coroutines which run asynchronously on a single thread, using an underlying event loop.
-This is different from multi-threaded programing paradigm. `asyncio`-based concurrent coding is similar to web programming with JavaScript or GUI programming.
+We take a look at the idiosyncrasies and inherent nature of [`asyncio`](https://docs.python.org/3/library/asyncio.html) library in Python. `asyncio` is a library to write coroutines which run asynchronously on a single thread, using an underlying event loop.
+This is different from multi-threaded programming paradigm. `asyncio`-based concurrent coding is similar to web programming with JavaScript or GUI programming.

 We will consider three examples.
 The first example mimics a key portion of code from the open-sourced [SMARTS](https://github.com/huawei-noah/SMARTS) repository.
-The second and third examples are standalone examples.
+The second and third examples are standalone dummy examples.

 Run and consider the output of the first [example](https://gist.github.com/Adaickalavan/0bb9145d294f9b5e497778d2718dbe8f#file-asyncio_smarts-py) below.